ChSPN/holbertonschool-binary_trees/README.md

 ## Table of Contents
 ***
-1. [General Info]
+1. General Infos
-2. [List of Exercises]
+2. List of Exercises
-3. [File Structure]
+3. File Structure
-4. [Compilation]
+4. Compilation

-## General Info
+## General Infos
 ***
 This repository contains exercises done as part of a training by Holberton School on binary trees in the C language.
-The project is a collaborative effort between Tanguy MOREAU AND Charlène SCOMPARIN.
+The project is a collaborative effort between Tanguy MOREAU and Charlène SCOMPARIN.

 ## List of Exercises
 ***